YingruWuGit/HiCKey/README.md

 "nijchr16.txt" is a Human ES Cell Normalized Hi-C Matrix downloaded from Ren Lab (http://chromosome.sdsc.edu/mouse/hi-c/download.html).

-"nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their row and column indices (0 based).
+"nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their indices (0 based).
+The first column is row index, the second column is column index and the thrid column is count read.

 "chr21_50kb.RAWobserved" is one of the unnormalized HiC matrices produced by Rao (2015) and downloaded from the Gene Expression Omnibus (GEO) database (http://www.ncbi.nlm.nih.gov/geo/).
+It is in list form similar with "nijchr16_list.txt", just its indices are multiplied by resolution.

 "samp_nested.txt" is the Figure 4 case b in our paper, it was produced by Forcato (2017).
 We normalized its upper triangular part (see the following section).